 Getting back to normal after surgery

-The classes and app includes information about:
+The classes and app include information about:

-- effects of cancer
+- the effects of cancer and treatment

-- eating advice
+- eating healthily

 - help to stop smoking